 These chewy, fudgy biscoff blondies are full of the warming, golden caramel flavors of Belgian speculoos cookies and cookie butter spread.
-Notes of cinnamon and nutmeg combine with rich, buttery brown sugar in these easy bar cookies.
+Notes of cinnamon and nutmeg from the cookie butter combine with rich, buttery brown sugar in these rich bars.
+This easy, one bowl recipe uses melted butter so it's easy to make by hand.

-I keep a jar of cookie butter in the pantry, but really haven't used it until now for anything other than a topping on toast.
-After making my raspberry white chocolate blondies, I knew the caramel flavors of Belgian biscoff cookies (also known as speculoos) and the cookie butter spread made from them, would be the perfect pairing with the buttery, brown sugar flavors of the blondies.
+I keep a jar of biscoff cookie butter in the pantry, and use it frequently.
+After making my raspberry white chocolate blondies and brownie blondies, I knew the caramel flavors of Belgian biscoff cookies (also known as speculoos) and the cookie butter spread made from them, would be the perfect pairing with the buttery, brown sugar flavors of blondies.

-I've packed in as much as possible.
+I've packed in as much biscoff flavor as possible.
 There are crumbled biscoff cookies in the dough and cookie chunks studding the top of the bars.
 I've added cookie butter spread to the dough and as a decorative drizzle on top.
-There's no shortage of biscoff taste here.
+There's no shortage of warm spice taste here.

 Jump to: